 Because residence hall living is seen as a positive educational experience, students are encouraged to live on campus unless they are commuting from home.
+Students who are on visas sponsored by AUS must live in the residence halls.
 The AUS residence halls offer a unique, multi-cultural environment in which students from around the globe can live and learn from one another.
 The residence hall experience will complement the overall learning experience by teaching students independence and tolerance of others.

 There are several options with regard to room size and cost in the residence halls.
 These allow students more choices in deciding their own residence hall experience.
-The residence halls also offer students a variety of resources and facilities including: study rooms, computer labs, dining areas, recreational areas, laundry facilities and television rooms.
+All resident rooms have internet and direct telephone connections.
+The residence halls also offer students a variety of resources and facilities including: study rooms, computer labs, dining areas, recreational areas, laundry facilities, television rooms and fitness centers.